kubernetes/website/content/en/docs/tasks/administer-cluster/cpu-management-policies.md

 By default this isolation is implemented only for guaranteed pods with integer CPU requests not for burstable and best-effort pods
 (and guaranteed pods with fractional CPU requests).
 Admission is only comparing the cpu requests against the allocatable cpus.
-Since the cpu limit are higher than the request, the default behaviour allows burstable and best-effort pods to use up the capacity of `reservedSystemCPUs` and cause host OS services to starve in real life deployments.
+Since the cpu limit is higher than the request, the default behaviour allows burstable and best-effort pods to use up the capacity of `reservedSystemCPUs` and cause host OS services to starve in real life deployments.

 If the `strict-cpu-reservation` policy option is enabled, the static policy will not allow